 After the fun-snowballing, countless selfies and attempts to blend in the mountain life in the steepness of the valleys, we wanted to head further up to a place called Zero Point.
 This is the place where the all roads to civilisation ends and within a short distance from the border, you'll be able to spot China which tourists like me are definitely not allowed.
 Due to the intense snowfall, it was not possible to reach to Zero Point at all.
 There were also several hot springs at this area and unfortunately, we were not able to do any of that.
 So much for getting "access" to these places.

 Bummer.
-But on I was ready to see more of Sikkim.
+But on I was ready to see more of Sikkim, a female friendly solo destination in India.
 I knew North Sikkim had so much to offer but with the permit restrictions, I really couldn't go off the beaten path.
 Journey was kept short with many in between stops at various waterfalls, snow-playing adventures, various chai stops, conversations with 10 or more honeymooners that resulted in similar patterns as before.
 It was time to head back to Gangtok and mark off other places on my places to see that only "Indian nationals" were allowed access to like Nathu-La Pass and Tsomgo Lake.

 The pass, at 4,310 metres above sea level forms a part of the ancient Silk Route.
 Nathu means "listening ears" and La means "pass".
 No pictures were allowed beyond this point considering it's an Indo-Chinese border area.